GeoDaCenter/opioid-policy-scan/README.md

 ## Documentation
 Please refer to the [Data Documentation](https://docs.google.com/document/d/18NPWpuUfFTrKll9_ERHzVDmpNCETTzwjJt_FsIvmSrc/edit?usp=sharing).

-## Citation
-Marynia Kolak, Qinyun Lin, Susan Paykin, Moksha Menghaney, & Angela Li.
-(2021, May 11).
-GeoDaCenter/opioid-policy-scan: *Opioid Environment Policy Scan Data Warehouse* (Version v0.1-beta).
-Zenodo. http://doi.org/10.5281/zenodo.4747876

-## Team

-This toolkit was developed for the [Justice Community Opioid Innovation Network (JCOIN)](https://heal.nih.gov/research/research-to-practice/jcoin) by [Marynia Kolak](https://github.com/Makosak), [Qinyun Lin](https://github.com/linqinyu), [Susan Paykin](https://github.com/spaykin), Moksha Menghaney, and Angela Li of the [Healthy Regions and Policies Lab](https://voices.uchicago.edu/herop/) and [Center for Spatial Data Science](https://spatial.uchicago.edu/) at the University of Chicago.

-The University of Chicago serves as the JCOIN Methodology and Advanced Analytics Resource Center (MAARC),  providing data infrastructure and statistical and analytic expertise to support individual JCOIN studies and cross-site data synchronization.
-JCOIN is part of the NIH HEAL (Helping to End Addiction Long-term<sup>SM</sup>) Initiative.
-The [NIH HEAL Initiative<sup>SM</sup>](https://heal.nih.gov/) supports a wide range of programs to develop new or improved prevention and treatment strategies for opioid addiction.
-JCOIN conducts research to address gaps in Opioid Use Disorder (OUD) treatment and related service in a wide range of criminal justice settings, including jails, drug and other problem-solving courts, policing and diversion, re-entry, and probation and parole.

-## Acknowledgements

-This research was supported by the National Institute on Drug Abuse, National Institutes of Health, through the NIH HEAL Initiative under award number UG3DA123456.
-The contents of this publication are solely the responsibility of the authors and do not necessarily represent the official views of the NIH, the Initiative, or the participating sites.

 ## Data Overview

 Variable constructs have been grouped thematically to highlight the multi-dimensional risk environment of opioid use in justice populations.
 The variable themes are: **Geographic Boundaries, Policy, Health, Demographic, Economic, Physical Environment,** and **COVID-19**.